Bill Haslam: 2017

 In April 2017, Haslam signed the IMPROVE Act into law.
 The bill, which stands for "Improving Manufacturing, Public Roads, and Opportunities for a Vibrant Economy," cut the state sales tax on food from five to four percent, increased the gasoline and diesel fuel taxes by six and ten cents, respectively, raised the tax on natural gas by eight cents, increased vehicle registration fees, and instituted a new $100 annual fee for electric vehicles.
 Its primary purpose was for TDOT to fund a $10 billion backlog of 962 needed highway projects.
 A similar plan called the Better Roads Program was initiated by then-governor Lamar Alexander in 1986.

 In May 2017, Haslam signed HB 1111/SB 1085 into law.
 The bill was seen by the Human Rights Campaign as an attempt to challenge Obergefell v.
 Hodges and undermine same-sex marriage in Tennessee, and Haslam was criticized by the Tennessee Chapter of the American Civil Liberties Union (ACLU) and the Tennessee Equality Project (TEP) for signing it into law.

 Political positions

 Taxes and budget

 Haslam favors a conservative state budget that keeps taxes low in order to create and maintain a business-friendly environment.
 While he largely supports budget cuts, Haslam has suggested that the Republican Party is too often focused on scaling back government rather than making it work.
 "At the end of the day," he said, "I think the most conservative principle there is, is giving people a dollar worth of value for a dollar worth of tax paid."

 Gun laws

-Haslam was formerly a member of the Mayors Against Illegal Guns Coalition, but he resigned early in 2009 and became a member of the National Rifle Association.
+Haslam was formerly a member of the Mayors Against Illegal Guns Coalition, but he resigned early in 2009 and became a member of the National Rifle Association of America.
 When a candidate for governor, Haslam said he would sign a constitutional carry bill, but as governor, he opposed constitutional carry.